-26 September 2008
+25 September 2008

-The Socialist Equality Party (US) has begun publication of the documents from its founding Congress, starting with the SEP Statement of Principles.
-Part 1 was posted September 25 and below we are posting Part 2, the conclusion.
-Click here to download a PDF version of the Statement of Principles.
+The Socialist Equality Party (US) today begins publication of the documents from its founding Congress, starting with the SEP Statement of Principles.
+The Statement of Principles was unanimously adopted by the Congress, held August 3-9, 2008.
+(See, "Socialist Equality Party holds founding Congress").

-The Statement of Principles was adopted unanimously by the Congress, held August 3-9, 2008.
-(See "Socialist Equality Party holds founding Congress").
-In the coming days, the WSWS will continue publication of the documents with the posting of The Historical and International Foundations of the Socialist Equality Party, followed by a report to the Congress by Barry Grey, US national editor of the WSWS.
+Click here to access the Statement of Principles in pdf format.
 To find out more about how to join the SEP, contact us here.